Emily Meynell-Ingram: Marriage and Temple Newsam

 Emily was an ardent lover of art and a practising artist.
-In her prime she was an accomplished sketcher and water colourist, with most of her work being passed down through the Meynell-Ingram descendants.
+In her prime, she was an accomplished sketcher and watercolourist, with most of her work being passed down through the Meynell-Ingram descendants.
 She had acquired a large collection primarily from the 17th century.
-Coincidentally, prior to owning the collection, in a letter to her brother on 5 June 1860 she wrote about her love of 17th-century art and how she hoped to own some paintings of her own from the period.
-Due to the values of the time and her religious beliefs any pieces in her collection which were thought to be distasteful or erotic were either disposed of or cleaned up concealing any offensive elements.
+Coincidentally, prior to owning the collection, in a letter to her brother on 5 June 1860, she wrote about her love of 17th-century art and how she hoped to own some paintings of her own from the period.
+Due to the values of the time and her religious beliefs, any pieces in her collection that were thought to be distasteful or erotic were either disposed of or cleaned up, concealing any offensive elements.

-In addition to all the estates and wealth Emily inherited from her marriage, she became the proud owner of the a 360-ton schooner (yacht) with a full-time crew of over thirty people.
-She would take the yacht sailing for a few weeks every year, usually travelling through Europe and Mediterranean; with a party of friends and family to escape the formalities and restrictions of everyday.
-She would often bringing back artefacts from her travels for her homes or churches.
+In addition to all the estates and wealth Emily inherited from her marriage, she became the owner of a 360-ton schooner (yacht) with a full-time crew of over thirty people.
+She would take the yacht sailing for a few weeks every year, usually travelling through Europe and the Mediterranean, with a party of friends and family to escape the formalities and restrictions of everyday life.
+She would often bring back artefacts from her travels for her home or churches.

 Through her inheritance, charity work and renovations, Emily Ingram became one of the richest and most independent women in the country.
 Often throwing lavish dinners and shooting parties.
 One highlight of her social career was hosting King George V and Queen Mary in 1894 on their official visit to Leeds.

-Emily Charlotte Meynell-Ingram died in 1904 at Temple Newsam House, her funeral was held at Hoar Cross Hall and was buried next to her husband at Hoar Cross Holy Angels Church.
+Emily Charlotte Meynell-Ingram died in 1904 at Temple Newsam House.
+Her funeral was held at Hoar Cross Hall, and she was buried next to her husband at Hoar Cross Holy Angels Church.
 Since she and Hugo did not have any children, the Meynell-Ingram estates and wealth were passed down to her nephew.

-Today Temple Newsam House is maintained by Leeds City Council under Leeds Museums and Galleries.
-Hoar Cross Hall is now a spa resort with parts of the grounds being used a car park.
+Today, Temple Newsam House is maintained by Leeds City Council under Leeds Museums and Galleries.
+Hoar Cross Hall is now a spa resort, with parts of the grounds being used as a car park.